Music Library

 Tags Grouping

-These categories help you organize your tracks by music tags: Songs, Albums, Album Artists, Artists, Genres, and Composers.
-When you add tracks to the music library, the app reads the tracks’ metadata and groups them by these categories.
-If you don’t see all your albums, ensure the app has scanned all tracks.
-You can check the scanning progress in Settings -> Music Library -> Metadata Reading -> Number of Processed Files in Music Library.
-For local files, you can also rescan offline folders in Settings -> Music Library -> Offline Folders Sync -> Start Local Folders Scanning.
-After the metadata reader completes all operations, you can see the following categories in your music library:
+These categories help you organize your tracks by music tags.
+When you add tracks to the music library, the app reads their metadata and groups them by these categories.
+If you don’t see all your albums, ensure the app has scanned every track.
+You can check the scanning progress in Settings → Music Library → Metadata Reading → Number of Processed Files in Music Library.
+For local files, you can also rescan offline folders in Settings → Music Library → Offline Folders Sync → Start Local Folders Scanning.
+After the metadata reader completes all operations, you’ll see the following categories in your music library:

-• Songs: All songs are grouped by the TRACK_TITLE tag.
-You can check the sort order using the More Actions menu in the top right corner.
+• Songs — all songs grouped by the TRACK_TITLE tag.
+You can check the sort order using the More Actions menu in the top-right corner.

-• Albums: Songs are grouped by the ALBUM_NAME tag, while artist, album artist, and composer tags are skipped.
+• Albums — songs grouped by the ALBUM_NAME tag, ignoring artist, album-artist, and composer tags.
 If you have several albums with the same name but different artists, consider using the Exclusive Albums sorting described below.

-• Artists: Songs are grouped by the ARTIST_TAG only.
+• Artists — songs grouped by the ARTIST_TAG only.

-• Genres: Songs are grouped by the GENRE tag.
+• Genres — songs grouped by the GENRE tag.

 Favorites